Izabela18/301-Days-Of-Code/log.md

 ->Wordpress Rest API as backend and React as frontend (headless CMS) - tuts and articles ->started to build website based on Wordpress Gantry5 theme framework

+### Day 43: [01/05/2019]

+**Today's Progress:**
+->Building Wordpress site based on Gantry framework ->Learned how html.twig and yaml files are interconnected and how they work in this framework ->prototypes of front-side and subsides have been built ->worked a bit with aos-jquery framework och animate.css with design part

+**Thoughts:**
+There was many days of coding in-between but I failed to update it.